 - potential for environmental damage to soils, ground water, and waterways caused by increased nutrient and chemical levels.

-Please note that the requirements regarding greywater disposal is regulated under the Plumbing & Drainage Act 2002 to ensure that greywater run-off does not cause a danger or health risk.
+Please note that the requirements regarding greywater disposal is regulated under the Plumbing and Drainage Act 2018 to ensure that greywater run-off does not cause a danger or health risk.

 You will need a Council permit before installing either:

 - a greywater diversion device, which diverts greywater from the bath, shower, hand basin and/or laundry to an irrigation hose, or;

 - a greywater treatment system which collects and treats it to a high standard for reuse as garden irrigation.